jiyorude/theMachinimaVault/README.md

-# theMachinimaVault
+# the Machinima Vault
-Open-Source information repository for Machinima-making and Machinima Post-Production
+ pen-Source Information Repository for Machinima-making and Post-Production purposes.